 ERP implementation is often quite complex, and according to our market trends and Salary Survey, the project duration can last to up to six months.
 How can you tell if your NetSuite project management is effective, how do you benchmark progress, and how do you measure the success at the end of it?

 In this article, we will explore the different stages of a NetSuite ERP implementation and what tactics you should be using to measure the success of your NetSuite project.

 Preparation is the most crucial stage of your NetSuite implementation project, as it allows you to define the critical aspects of the project before going forward, helping you to start on the right foot by ensuring your time and money aren’t wasted.

 In the preparation stage, it’s essential to communicate with all of the teams in your company that will have any involvement with the project.
 By getting personnel on board from an early stage, you gain an insight into what each department will require from the new system and gather support to help drive the user adoption of across the organization during the deploying stage.
-You’ll need to think about the following things:

 The first question you need to ask yourself is, what is the end goal?
 To ensure your implementation is successful, you need a clear vision of which business goals and outcomes you want to achieve with your NetSuite ERP.
 So ask yourself, where would your business be after the project is successful?
 Will you be harnessing your data to strengthen your existing internal system?
 Will your sole focus be to improve customer experience?
 And how much extra revenue will you generate?

 This is where communication is critical, as your vision may not be a true reflection of the ideal outcome for everyone, so record what your team needs from the new system.
 However unrealistic or bizarre their ideas are, understanding the needs of the different departments from your employees will help move the project along, and improve user adoption post-implementation.

 Here are some of the more common business goals that adopting NetSuite can help you work towards:

 Unified business operation: develop a unified system that covers all aspects required to run your business.